alexjau/uqsa/README.md

 # uqsa

+**Please note that the the continuous development of the code for Uncertainty Quantification and Sensitivity Analysis is now taking place at https://github.com/icpm-kth/uqsa.**

 Uncertainty Quantification (UQ) and Sensitivity Analysis (SA)

 The code distributed in this repository implements the methodology presented in the paper "Uncertainty quantification, propagation and